 Too many people are willing to believe in a God that requires nothing – no work, to time, no money, no effort, and no works of love; a religion that’s made easy, that requires less effort than is required to heat a meal in a microwave.

 They're more than ready to go to Heaven, as long as God carries them there without any requirement that they move their feet a single step.

-But the inconvenient problem for those who believe this, and wish to continue to call themselves "Christian" or followers of Christ Jesus, is that this is not the religion Jesus preached.
-That’s not the path he calls us to walk.
-It's not the life he wishes us to lead in this life.
-And it doesn't even lead to eternal salvation with God, our Father.
+But the inconvenient problem for those who believe this, and wish to continue to call themselves "Christian" or followers of Christ Jesus, is that this is not the religion that Jesus preached.
+It's not the path he calls us to walk.
+It's not the life he wishes us to lead on the Earth.
+And, according to Jesus, it doesn't even lead to eternal salvation with God, our Father!